 Intriguingly, a recent body of memory research suggests that the extent to which individual focuses on specific details of a past experience can alter behavior on subsequent tasks believed to be dependent on episodic memory, such as divergent thinking (Madore et al., 2015) and solving of hypothetical social problems (Madore and Schacter, 2014).
 The episodic specificity induction has been shown to increase the amount of recalled internal (episodic) details on the Autobiographical Interview, but not the amount of external (semantic) details recalled and imagined (Madore, Gaesser & Schacter, 2014).
 To this end, the episodic specificity induction procedure developed by these researchers allows affords direct experimental manipulation of an individual’s tendency to focus on specific details, taken in comparison to a control induction procedure.

-Here we leverage the episodic specificity induction procedure to shed light upon the extreme-outcome effects observed by Madan et al. (2014) and probe the extent to which apparent risk preferences in decision-making depend on episodic memory.
+Here we leverage the episodic specificity induction procedure to shed light upon the extreme-outcome effects observed by Madan et al. (2014) and probe the extent to which risk preferences in decision-making from experience depend on episodic memory (Schacter, Welker, Schacter, & Madore, 2016).
 Since the hippocampus has been shown to spread positive value of rewards across associated memories (Wimmer & Shohamy, 2012), episodic memory might be a potential cause of the extreme-outcome effect.
 To investigate this, we designed an experiment where participants made risky choices from experience (following the procedure of Madan, Ludvig & Spetch, 2014) after having been exposed to the episodic specificity induction, an experimental procedure where participants are briefly trained in recollecting details of recent experiences.

 In short, we hypothesized that the episodic specificity induction could potentiate the observed overweighting of extreme outcomes, in turn increasing apparent preference for the risky (as opposed to sure-thing) action.
 To further examine the effects of the episodic specificity induction upon learning, we fit a simple RL model that quantifies the extent to which an individual participant weighs positive versus negative prediction errors (PEs) in learning the values of the two actions.